clukes/QuizSite/README.md

 ## Features

 - Responsive pages and theming.
+Tested on Chrome, Firefox and Safari on Desktop, Android and Apple devices.
 - Multiple different types of questions, with multimedia content, e.g. images, audio and video.
     - Text answers
     - Multiple Choice